zmalone/chef-web-docs/source/delivery/get-started/index.md

 You can use Chef Delivery to deploy almost any kind of software or infrastructure project.
 For example, your project might be a Chef cookbook that you deploy to Chef server, Chef Supermarket, or GitHub.
 Or your project can be a software package or service that you deploy to a package or application server.

-In this tutorial, the project will be a Chef cookbook named `awesome_customers`.
-The `awesome_customers` cookbook configures a web application named Customers, which displays customer data.
+In this tutorial, the project will be a Chef cookbook named `awesome_customers_delivery`.
+The `awesome_customers_delivery` cookbook configures a web application named Customers, which displays customer data.
 If you've gone through the [Learn to manage a basic web application](/manage-a-web-app/ubuntu/) tutorial, you'll be familiar with this cookbook.

 The project's build cookbook will publish the web application cookbook to a Chef server and then run the web application cookbook on a node that's bootstrapped to the Chef server.
 Both the Chef server and the node are included in the automated setup.